RippeR37/libbase/docs/features/logging.rst

 .. attention::

    The user-guide included below is created and maintained by the GLOG_ authors.
-It is simply included here from the in-source ``README.rst`` file for ease-of-use.
+It (``README.rst`` file) is simply included here from the original repo for ease-of-use.
 See GLOG's
    `LICENSE <https://github.com/google/glog/blob/master/COPYING>`_ file for its license details.